-How to Make Easy English Muffins ~ this simple recipe yields tall, fluffy, flavorful English muffins ~ I’ve never been more excited to wake up and pop an English muffin in the toaster.
+How to Make Easy English Muffins ~ this simple recipe yields tall, fluffy, flavorful homemade English muffins ~ this easy bread recipe cooks right on the stove top!

 I spent the afternoon baking with my friend Darby this past weekend.
 She’s waiting to hear from grad schools, so she needed some serious distraction.
 We baked dueling batches of English muffins.
 I couldn’t resist tweaking a basic recipe from King Arthur Flour to make big puffy Buckwheat Oat muffins.
 Since I eat a store bought English muffin 5 out of 7 mornings a week, this is the holy grail of breads as far as I’m concerned.

 I researched recipes in preparation for our session and I was amazed at how many different approaches there are to making English muffins.
 English muffins are basically a yeasted dough that is cooked on a griddle, and they’ve been eaten in England for at least 200 years.
 Some recipes call for a batter type dough that gets poured into molds and then cooked on a griddle.
 Others have you shape a more classic bread dough into small rounds and bake them in the oven.
 Still others are a hybrid of the two methods.
 I chose to shape my muffins by hand, and cook them on a griddle.
 I think it’s the griddle cooking that really gives these muffins their classic English muffin look.

 But it’s not until you flip your muffins that you begin to see their magic transformation from blobs of dough into beautifully shaped and browned English muffins.

 I was positively giddy watching these take shape.
 I’ve said it before, but there is something so satisfying about making your own version of something that you’ve bought for years and always just assumed came out of a package.